chingc/demo-github-actions/README.md

 <br/>You can cache files, directories, or a combination of them.
 If you want to test for a cache hit, keep in mind that it only occurs if it matches the primary cache `key`.
 A partial match on `restore-keys` is still considered a cache miss.

+GitHub will remove any cache entries that have not been accessed in over 7 days.
+There is no limit on the number of caches you can store, but the total size of all caches in a repository is limited to 10 GB.
+Beyond this, the cache eviction policy will create space by deleting the caches in order of last access date, from oldest to most recent.

 - Uses `actions/cache`

 View [Workflow](.github/workflows/cache.yml)<br/>